International Phonetic Alphabet: Affricates

+Because in a true affricate the plosive element and the fricative element are homorganic, and the place of articulation of an affricate is most audible in the fricative element, the letter for the former will not always be precisely transcribed where such precision would be redundant.
+For example, while the English ch sound is [t̠͡ʃ] in close transcription, the diacritic is commonly left off, for [t͡ʃ].
+Similarly, [ʈ͡ʂ] and [ɖ͡ʐ] are more commonly written [t͡ʂ] and [d͡ʐ], and in the ligatures there is only a single retroflex hook.

 Co-articulated consonants

 Co-articulated consonants are sounds that involve two simultaneous places of articulation (are pronounced using two parts of the vocal tract).
 In English, the [w] in "went" is a coarticulated consonant, being pronounced by rounding the lips and raising the back of the tongue.
 Similar sounds are [ʍ] and [ɥ].
 In some languages, plosives can be double-articulated, for example in the name of Laurent Gbagbo.